arty-arty/promise/README.md

 > Promise shuffles the levels using Algorand's Verifiable Random Functions.
 Before payment, every user gets a fair sneak peek of the random levels.
 > Statistically the user gets the same high-quality for paid levels.

 Soon, neural networks are going to disrupt the gaming industry.
 Imagine, auto-generated content tailored for your personality.
 There has to be a way to safely sell and buy such personal content.

+Unfortunately there is no guarantee that
+For example, some apps dumb down generation from GPT-3 to GPT-2 to save costs.

-This way to check quality, without losing funds, is Promise.
+Actually there is a way to check quality, without losing funds.
+It is Promise.
+In particular its random sneak pic feature.

 ## A content-pair escrow
 <!-- Click the link to see a demo game protected by Promise.